-ATTEST:

-APPROVED AS TO FORM:
+ATTEST: APPROVED AS TO FORM:

+DEBORAH S. LOPEZ MICHAEL JENKINS

+CITY CLERK

-DEBORAH S. LOPEZ CITY CLERK MICHAEL JENKINS CITY ATTORNEY STATE OF CALIFORNIA) COUNTY OF SANTA BARBARA) ss.
-CITY OF GOLETA)
+STATE OF CALIFORNIA ) COUNTY OF SANTA BARBARA ) ss.
+CITY OF GOLETA )

-I, Deborah S. Lopez, City Clerk of the City of Goleta, California, do hereby certify that the foregoing Ordinance No. 20- was introduced on November 17, 2020 and adopted at a regular meeting of the City Council of the City of Goleta, California, held on the , 20, by the following roll-call vote, to wit:
+I, DEBORAH S. LOPEZ, City Clerk of the certify that the foregoing Ordinance No. 20 wa and adopted at a regular meeting of the City Counc on the December 1, 2020, by the following roll-call as introduced on November 17, 2020 cil of the City of Goleta, California, held

 AYES:

 NOES:

 ABSENT:

 ABSTENTIONS:

 (SEAL)

-DEBORAH S. LOPEZ CITY CLERK
+BORAH S. LOPEZ TY CLERK